-Dr. Foaad Khosmood is a Senior Research Fellow with the Institute for Advanced Technology & Public Policy's Open Government Initiative.
+Dr. Foaad Khosmood is the research director with the Institute for Advanced Technology & Public Policy's Open Government Initiative.
 He is the Forbes Professor of Computer Engineering and Assistant Professor of Computer Science, California Polytechnic State University at San Luis Obispo.
 Dr. Khosmood has industry experience as a senior software engineer for Intel and graduate internships at IBM and Symantec.
 He is the lead author for an intelligent security device patent titled "offline packet analysis".
 Dr. Khosmood's research involves computational stylistics, natural language processing and artificial intelligence.
 He received his Ph.D. in computer science from the University of California, Santa Cruz.

 Dr. Elise St. John is an expert in applied, mixed-methods research, and has extensive experience with cross-disciplinary collaboration within and across academic and non-profit research institutions.
 Prior to joining the institute’s team, Elise held positions in governmental, intergovernmental and non-profit research organizations, as well as other academic institutions.
 With a background in Political Science, Sociology, and Educational Policy, her research spans various public policy areas.
 Her current research agenda focuses on the political and organizational dynamics of educational reform, with a particular attention to the implications of accountability policies and issues of equity.
 Elise earned a Ph.D. in Educational Policy, Organizations and Leadership from the University of Washington in 2014, where she was a U.S. Department of Education, Institute of Education Sciences (IES) Predoctoral Fellow, and her dissertation won the 2015 Outstanding Dissertation Award from the Mixed Methods Research group of the American Educational Research Association (AERA).
 She also holds degrees in Sociology and Political Science from San Jose State University and Cal Poly, San Luis Obispo.